handpoint/doc/android_versioned_docs/version-Android SDK 6.6.6/androidintroduction.md

-- Some considerations to keep in mind when using gradle
+- Some considerations to keep in mind when using gradle:

  In the `gradle.build` (app module):